 However, studies have shown that gay and bisexual men are more negatively impacted by the side effects of prostate cancer than straight men are.
 The impact on intimacy for gay and bisexual men is particularly profound.
 Talking with your partner about erectile dysfunction and utilizing various resources may help you navigate these difficulties.
 You can find more information on localized prostate cancer treatment considerations for gay and bisexual men here.

 I am a transgender woman with prostate cancer

 Although prostate cancer is often described as a male cancer (including on this website), the reality is that anyone who was born with a prostate can develop prostate cancer.
 We’re still learning about the impact that transitional hormones and gender-confirming surgery can have on the risk of prostate cancer.
 If you have a doctor you trust, that is the best person to talk to about your specific risk.
 Prostate Cancer Canada also has a very detailed and well-cited page about the effects of gender-confirming surgery and transitional hormones on prostate cancer risk, screening, and diagnosis for trans women.

 It can be emotionally difficult to have a male-associated cancer as someone who does not identify as male, especially since most prostate cancer support groups and resources are targeted at men.
 Consider building a support network of friends, family, or counselors with whom you feel comfortable discussing your prostate cancer diagnosis.
 Malecare can also connect you with social workers who can help you.
-Additionally, Prostate Cancer UK is trialing an online support group for trans women, and you can find more information here.
+Additionally, Prostate Cancer UK is trialing an online support group for trans women.

 Although the ZERO website uses male terms and pronouns, they are not meant to exclude transgender women or gender-nonconforming individuals.
 If you have been diagnosed with prostate cancer, take a look at the rest of our Learn section to gather more information about the disease.